*Western Kentucky Refugee Assistance in Bowling Green, KY:

 Don’t say another word, don’t post another picture.
 YOU ARE PART OF THE PROBLEM.

-If you are not actively caring for the poor around you, then you are passively contributing to the problem and your opinions on this matter are worthless.
-I love you, but I don’t want to hear from you.
+If you are not actively caring for the poor around you, then you are passively contributing to the problem.
 However, should you wish to actively love the poor around you, here is what I propose: You focus on the poor in your own country, city, back yard.
 While you’re doing that, someone else, who has a heart that burns for the refugees, will do all they can do to care for them.
 Meanwhile, those who have hearts for orphans will open up their homes, and yet others will care for the poor on the other side of the globe and between us all, people will be fed, clothed and sheltered and above all loved.
 Personally, I don’t believe our efforts have to be either/or.
 But if you do…

 Find the homeless in your city, take in a foster child, donate money, help the refugees.
 If you feel passionately about only one of these things, then DO THAT THING.
 Other people will do their thing, and together we’ll make a difference.